How to Start a Successful Drop Shipping Business Using Shopify Online Store

 - Products – Showcase the list of goods and collections you’re selling in your store.
 Also, explain why people should buy from you and what makes your products better than your competitors.

-- Shipping – Mention how long each order (big or small) will be shipped out for delivery.
-Also, talk about delivery method and other details that they need to know before purchasing from you so they’d know what to expect.
+- Shipping – Mention how long each order (big or small) will take to be shipped out.
+Also, talk about delivery methods and other details that they need to know before purchasing from you so they can have an idea of what to expect.

 - Returns – Discuss your return policy here.
-Mention the maximum number of days before a customer can return the product, the kind of refund you can offer to customers, and who will pay for the return shipping, among other details.
+Mention the maximum number of days before a customer can return the product, refund policies, and who will pay for return shipping, among other details.

 - Contact – There will be details that you won’t be able to cover on your store pages.
 If so, your Contact page should open the line between you and your customers for questions, inquiries, and concerns about your store and products.

-For this example, I am creating an About page for my store using dummy text so that you can see how the process works.
+The example below is the About page for my store (filled with dummy text at the moment) so that you can see how the process works.

-Since you also want to attract more organic traffic from search engines, you want to edit your page’s SEO for maximum effect.
+Since you also want to attract more organic traffic from search engines, you want to edit configure your page’s SEO right.
 Scroll down the page and click on the “Edit website SEO” link.

 Edit the meta title and description with the goal of attracting more clicks from users once they see this in search results.